forgemo/bittrex-java-client/README.md

     List<Market> markets = apiResult.unwrap();
 ```

-## Example 2: List all your open orders using credentials
+## List all your open orders using credentials

 ```java